Baghjan (film)

-Bhagjan (I don't wanna Sit in my cemetery) is an Assamese-Moran bilingual film directed and written by filmmaker Jaicheng Jai Dohutia and produced by Mayamara Productions.
+Baghjan is 2024 Assamese-Moran bilingual film directed and written by filmmaker Jaicheng Jai Dohutia and produced by MAYAMARA art & culture.
 The film is about the biggest industrial disasters; oil-leakage tragedy of 2020 at Baghjan.

 Plot

 A prosperous oil and gas field surrounds the little village where fisherman Manab and his wife Bharabi reside.
 One day, while extracting oil, a huge explosion occurs, setting the entire community ablaze.
 The fire claims Bharabi's life.
 Manab cannot handle it.
 In the fire, he believes that his wife is still alive and is attempting to communicate with her.